Skip to main content

 What does this mean for me?

-If you want to continue using telephone services after 2025, you MUST have an internet connection that is full fibre or SoGEA and use an internet compatible phone/device.
+If you want to continue using telephone services without issue after 2025 (or 2027 at the latest), you MUST have an internet connection that is full fibre or SoGEA and use an internet compatible phone/device.

-By December 2025, all existing phone lines will be switched off.
-Anyone who has not moved to a broadband service with a VoIP subscription will no longer be able to make calls or use services that rely on an analogue internet connection.
+By December 2025, almost all legacy copper phone lines will be switched off, disconnecting traditional phone services.
+Anyone who has not moved to a fibre or SoGEA broadband service with a VoIP subscription will likely not be able to make calls or use services that rely on an analogue internet connection.

 woman on the phone whilst having a drink